brianary/scripts/README.md

 - **[Rename-Script.ps1](Rename-Script.ps1)**: Renames all instances of a script, and updates any usage of it.
 - **[Repair-DatabaseConstraintNames.ps1](Repair-DatabaseConstraintNames.ps1)**: Finds database constraints with system-generated names and gives them deterministic names.
 - **[Repair-DatabaseUntrustedConstraints.ps1](Repair-DatabaseUntrustedConstraints.ps1)**: Finds database constraints that have been incompletely re-enabled.
-- :new: **[Repair-ScriptStyle.ps1](Repair-ScriptStyle.ps1)**: Accepts justifications for script analysis rule violations, fixing the rest using Invoke-ScriptAnalysis.
+- :up: **[Repair-ScriptStyle.ps1](Repair-ScriptStyle.ps1)**: Accepts justifications for script analysis rule violations, fixing the rest using Invoke-ScriptAnalysis.
 - **[Reset-ConsoleColors.ps1](Reset-ConsoleColors.ps1)**: Resets console color palette.
 - **[Resolve-XmlSchemaLocation.ps1](Resolve-XmlSchemaLocation.ps1)**: Gets the namespaces and their URIs and URLs from a document.
 - **[Resolve-XPath.ps1](Resolve-XPath.ps1)**: Returns the XPath of the location of an XML node.